GetRioToday/Adonis-AntiCheat-Bypass/README.md

 Adonis has many, many, detections in both it's **Anti** and **Anti-Cheat** module.
 Instead of targeting each detection, we can simply target the code responsible for the consequences & snitching.

-This means that by blocking the **Detected** function, all the Adonis detections will still be running & working, it just cannot do anything about it, nor can it tell anyone about it.
+This means that by blocking the **Detected** function, all the Adonis detections will still be running & working, it just cannot do anything about it because we've cut off it's communication line, as well as it's ability to crash when a detection is caught.